top of page

 Screenshot taken from Power BI Desktop

-When incorporating brand colours, you're not just reinforcing brand identity; you're also ensuring consistency across your organization's visual communication.
-Brand colours become a familiar and distinctive element for your audience.
+When incorporating brand colors, you're not just reinforcing brand identity; you're also ensuring consistency across your organization's visual communication.
+Brand colors become a familiar and distinctive element for your audience.

-However, if you have a single dominant brand colour, consider using it as an accent colour rather than the primary hue throughout the entire report.
-For the rest of the report, aim to create a complementary palette or explore different shades of the same colour, especially if the original tone is too bold or bright.
+However, if you have a single dominant brand color, consider using it as an accent color rather than the primary hue throughout the entire report.
+For the rest of the report, aim to create a complementary palette or explore different shades of the same color, especially if the original tone is too bold or bright.
 This approach ensures a harmonious blend of brand representation and overall visual appeal.

 Concluding remarks

-When it comes to colours, less is more.
+When it comes to colors, less is more.
 Keep your designs simple and intuitive.
-And remember, the use of colour in Power BI reports is not just about aesthetics; it's about improving comprehension, drawing attention to key insights, and ensuring accessibility to all users.
+And remember, the use of color in Power BI reports is not just about aesthetics; it's about improving comprehension, drawing attention to key insights, and ensuring accessibility to all users.

 P.S.
 If you are new around here, make sure to subscribe to get notified about future posts.
 In the meantime feel free to explore the previous posts to discover more about MoonStory and UX Design.